 Then give them the following scale to respond:

 - Very unsatisfied

 - Very Satisfied

-Your feedback management platform will also have the ability to show you averages and a better breakdown of these results.
+Your feedback management platform has the ability to show you averages and provide a better breakdown of these results.

 In-App Feedback tools